Guide Article

 • Debt-to-income ratio typically 45% or lower.

-• Homebuyer education required and loan must go through an AHFA participating lender.
+• Homebuyer education required and loan must go through an AHFA participating lender (ServiSolutions services the combined payment for most AHFA loans).

 Official details: AHFA — Step Up.